YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBPREMATEOF, Premature end of file with database file xxxx

 Run Time Error: This indicates that the size of the database file is less than the size of the minimum required database file header.
-The file may not be a valid YottaDB/GT.M file.
+The file may not be a valid YottaDB file.

 Action: Investigate whether the file was properly created (with MUPIP) or inappropriately truncated.
 Also check whether the global directory points to a valid database.